mohrt/oneblock-server-php/README.md

 # API

-Run the database schema on your mysql server.
-Check DAO.php for db setup.
+* Run the database schema on your mysql server.
+* Check api/DAO.php for db setup.
-Place the contents of this repo in the root folder of your web server.
+* Place the contents of this repo in the root folder of your web server.
+* Be sure .htaccess is allowed from apache

 The 1Block server-side is a REST API that must adhere to the following protocol.